Construction industry heavyweights respond to climate emergency with Embodied Carbon in Construction Calculator

-The Embodied Carbon in Construction Calculator (EC3) tool, due to launch on November 19, would make it simpler for architects, engineers, contractors, policy makers and others to compare and reduce emissions from construction materials.
+The Embodied Carbon in Construction Calculator (EC3) tool, which has now been launched would make it simpler for architects, engineers, contractors, policy makers and others to compare and reduce emissions from construction materials.

 The software provides access to a database of 16,000 materials that is searchable based on environmental performance requirements, design specifications, project location or global warming potential.

 In trials, it enabled Skanska USA to reduce the carbon costs of designs by up to 30%, in most cases without increasing construction costs.

 Beth Heider, chief sustainability officer at Skanska USA, commented: ‘It may not matter how efficiently we operate our buildings over time if we don’t immediately address the carbon embodied in what and how we build.
 We only have a short time to actionably reduce carbon emissions as a society.
 With our benchmarking and the EC3 tool, we more fully understand the emissions footprint of how and what we build—and can chart an urgent course toward its reduction.’

 Roughly half the carbon produced during the average 30-year lifecycle of a new build completed this year will be embodied carbon, according to figures from the independent non-profit organisation Architecture 2030.
 That includes all emissions associated with construction, including material extraction, transportation and manufacture.

 Given that between now and 2060 the amount of building floorspace worldwide is expected to double in response to population growth, the urgent need to cut embodied carbon is clear.